andybalholm/redwood/README.md

     Drop the highest-scoring category off the list of categories, and go through the ACL files again.

+- log-content

+	Log the page's content.
+	The `content-log-dir` configuration directive must be set.
+	The page's content will be saved in that directory, with its MD5 hash as the filename.
+	A line will be added to `index.csv` in that directory, linking the page's URL to its MD5 hash.

 - phrase-scan

     (response only) Run a phrase scan on the page content.
 Normally this